wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-.md

 The DNS lookup limit is often breached by 'nested' lookups caused by the use of an 'include'.
 In the example above, whereby the SPF record includes `_spf.google.com`, looking up the contents of this record in DNS we find that it includes 3 `google.com` subdomains (ie a total of 4 lookups).
 However, 'includes' are useful because they help overcome the above mentioned SPF record limit of 450 bytes or fewer.

-Your *organisation* might use a number of cloud services, Zendesk, Google Apps, mass mailing services, and so on – rapidly the 10 lookup restriction is breached.
+Your *organization* might use a number of cloud services, Zendesk, Google Apps, mass mailing services, and so on – rapidly the 10 lookup restriction is breached.

-### **Use your tools**

-Anti-spoofing management tools, including the *NCSC* **Mail Check** platform, often include inline advisory messages and notify you where these SPF restrictions have been breached.

----

 ### **Creating sub-domains**